chrisbanes/haze/docs/materials.md

-We provide of the shelf implementations of [HazeStyle](../api/haze/dev.chrisbanes.haze/-haze-style/)s which implement 'materials' of varying opacity.
+We provide off of the shelf implementations of [HazeStyle](../api/haze/dev.chrisbanes.haze/-haze-style/)s which implement 'materials' of varying opacity.

 ![](./media/materials.png)